 pruning 80 year old apple trees

 Late winter or early spring is a good time to prune many woody plants while they are still dormant.
 There are exceptions, like some evergreens that tend to bleed sap are better pruned mid-spring so frost doesn’t effect the cut.
 Each plant is a bit different so it’s best to check out specific plants before you start in.
 Knowing the plant also helps you figure out how it should look.
-This winter has been milder than most so we were able to get to the pruning a bit earlier.
+This winter has been kind of normal with swings in temperatures and rain/snow fall.

 Apple tree suckers – before

 Plants should primarily be pruned for the health of the plant and not for other reasons such as too tall, too wide or blocking a view.
 If these are the reasons for pruning, the plant may be in the wrong place.
 To chop at the top or sides just creates more problems later and usually isn’t very attractive.
 This is another whole separate discussion.

 Before I start pruning I always make sure I have the correct tools and that they are sharpened.
 I often use several different tools on the same plant.
 It’s good to have hand pruners, a long handle pruner, pole pruner with saw attached and a hand saw.
 On rare occasions I have used a chain saw but I wouldn’t recommend that for the average gardener.
 Even with as much practice as I have had I don’t like pruning higher than I can reach from my orchard ladder with a 10 foot pole pruner.
 For big tree work I would recommend hiring a trained arborist.
 My feeling is that the cost of an ER visit is usually much more than what an arborist would be.
 An injury also HURTS.
 Unfortunately I know from personal experience and I wasn’t even on a ladder.